deepesh611/Eagle-Encryptor/README.md

 - Use the given commands to encrypt, decrypt, change password, or use other functions
 - Make sure that you do the following things after installation:
 - `hide the subfolder where the main Python script is stored`
-- `Copy the Application Shortcut to Desktop`
+- `Create the Application Shortcut to Desktop`

 ## **Contribution**
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to create an issue or submit a pull request.